Teunboeke/Teunboeke2005-spawnondefault/README.md

 # Teunboeke2005-spawnondefault

-an plugin that set your force spawnpoint o
+an plugin that set your force spawnpoint